Vicar: Anna Matthews

 Assistant Curate: Zachary Guiliano

-Zack was recently ordained priest at Ely Cathedral, and has served as Assistant Curate since 2017.
+Zack has served as Assistant Curate since 2017.
 He and his wife Melissa first moved to Cambridge in 2012, when Zack started his PhD (History) at the University.
-They’re delighted to be staying in the city, especially at St Bene’t’s.
-While serving his curacy, Zack will be a self-supporting minister, working also as an associate editor of The Living Church.
-He writes regularly on scholarly and popular topics, including for the Anglican Communion News Service.
-Melissa is a soprano, finishing her MMus in Vocal Performance at Birmingham Conservatoire.
+Zack works part-time in the parish, while writing regularly on scholarly and popular topics, including for Anglican Communion News Service and The Living Church.
+He is also assistant chaplain at Jesus College.
+Melissa is a soprano, who recently finished her MMus in Vocal Performance at Birmingham Conservatoire.

 t: 07986 816854